 How can I learn more about writing a book?

 If you want more guidance, then you could also look into taking a creative writing course.
-Faber, one of the UK’s leading publishers, offer a great course for those of you who are London-based.
+Faber, one of the UK’s leading publishers, offers a great course for those of you who are London-based.
 Luckily, wherever you live in the UK, there are dozens of writing courses you can benefit from.
-Check out a selection of creative writing courses on the Workers’ Educational Association site, or consider a free online writing and publishing course you can do from the comfort of your own home.
+Why not check out the wide selection we have available on our site?
+Or, consider a self-publishing course.

 Should you only write about what you know?